R1senFenix/EmployeeSummary/Homework Instructions/README.md

 ## Minimum Requirements

-- Functional application.
+- Functional application.`done`

 - GitHub repository with a unique name and a README describing the project.

-- User can use the CLI to generate an HTML page that displays information about their team.
+- User can use the CLI to generate an HTML page that displays information about their team.`done`

 - All tests must pass. `done`